nasa/astrobee/localization/sparse_mapping/theia_map.md

 # Run the Astrobee wrapper around the Theia tools

+The conda environment set up earlier will confuse the lookup the depencencies for the Astrobee libraries.
+Hence the lines ``conda`` added to one's ``.bashrc`` should be removed, the bash shell restarted, and one should ensure that the ``env`` command has no mentions of conda.

-First set the environment.
+Set the environment.
 The following lines should be adjusted as needed, especially the robot name:

   export ASTROBEE_SOURCE_PATH=$HOME/projects/astrobee/src
-  export ASTROBEE_BUILD_PATH=$HOME/projects/astrobee/build
-  source $ASTROBEE_BUILD_PATH/devel/setup.bash
+  source $ASTROBEE_SOURCE_PATH/../devel/setup.bash
   export ASTROBEE_RESOURCE_DIR=$ASTROBEE_SOURCE_PATH/astrobee/resources
   export ASTROBEE_CONFIG_DIR=$ASTROBEE_SOURCE_PATH/astrobee/config
   export ASTROBEE_WORLD=iss